calubrecht/CrimsonSkies/README.md

 ## License

-I have no specific license for my code at this time, but as this is a ROM deritivate it must adhear to the licenses set before it (specifically the ROM, Merc and Diku licenses).
+I have no specific license for my code at this time, but as this is a ROM/Merc/Diku deritivate it must adhear to the licenses set before it from those code bases.

 ## Contact Me